wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: Styles, preview mode, menu font shadow, the normal and hover shadows were erroneously linked so that it was needed to define both to show them
 * Bugfix: Styles, preview mode, toplevel menu items now keep the focus, both in the Toolbar and the dropdown menus
 * Bugfix: Styles, make the font shadows settings save
-* Change: Remove the Error messages from the options tab upon click, with a JQuery 'slide up' effect rather than a JS 'hide'
+* Change: remove the Error messages from the options tab upon click, with a JQuery 'slide up' effect rather than a JS 'hide'
 * Bugfix: CSS issue with visitor's Howdy and blank avatar
-* Bugfix: Sort out flat menus as replacement to WP Logo, by using the first parentless item as parent to any further parentless item
+* Bugfix: sort out flat menus as replacement to WP Logo, by using the first parentless item as parent to any further parentless item
 * Change: WP Symposium, add the option to show notification icons only when a new event occurs (new mail, new friend)

 = 0.18.0. =